vladimir-molotkov/speech-to-text/README.md

-# Whisper Russian Transcription
+# Whisper Russian Transcription and YandexGPT summarization.

-This repository demonstrates how to transcribe **Russian speech from MP3 files** using [OpenAI Whisper](https://github.com/openai/whisper).
-For example, to convert lectures.
-It supports running locally on CPU.
+This repository demonstrates how to transcribe and summarize various lectures in Russian. using [OpenAI Whisper](https://github.com/openai/whisper) and YandexGPT API.